libsdl-org/libtiff/doc/rfcs/rfc2_restoring_needed_tools.rst

 Prehistory
 ----------

-The very old and unmaintained tools in libtiff caused many vulnerabilities and CVEs that were attributed to the libtiff library itself.
+The tools in libtiff caused many vulnerabilities and CVEs that were attributed to the libtiff library itself.
 Trying to fix the security holes in the tools turned out to be a Sisyphean task (can never be done).